 For some people this might look like overkill to the Nth degree.
 But it’s a system that works really well for me.

-If any of you would like a free Word version of this to tinker with on your own, I’m happy to share.
+Want a free Word version of this to tinker with on your own?
+I’m happy to share.
 Just send me an email at: info <at> gowriterightnow.com (with the @ symbol instead of “<at>”).